The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 The BFT client must ensure the validity of the data collected from the Replica Network before sending it back to the application.

 The BFT client collects and compares the results received from each Replica node.
-The BFT client receives a request from an application, and this request is sent from the BFT client to the Replica Network.
+For example, when the BFT client receives an application request, this request is sent from the BFT client to the Replica Network.
 After each Replica node executes the request, each node sends the result back to the BFT client.
 When the BFT client collects sufficient replies, it can return the result to the application.
 The Client node waits for 2f+1 identical results before returning a reply (the Client node does not need to wait for n identical results).

 The BFT client usually communicates with the primary Replica node.
 The BFT client sends requests to the primary Replica node.
-The primary Replica node then forwards the request to the rest of the Replica nodes to be executed, and these nodes in the network send the result of the execution directly back to the Client node.
+The primary Replica node then forwards the request to the rest of the Replica nodes to be executed, and these nodes in the network send the execution result directly back to the Client node.

 If the BFT client does not know the primary Client node, it sends the request to all the Replica nodes in the network.
 The results returned by the Replica nodes include the primary Replica node ID.
 After f+1 results are returned, the BFT client can identify the primary Replica node and send the request only to that primary Replica node.

 If a view change occurs, and another Replica node becomes the primary, then the Client node might need to broadcast the request to all the Replica nodes in the network.
-The Client node waits for the results to discover the new Replica primary node.
+Then, the Client node waits for the results to discover the new Replica primary node.

 A view change can occur when the primary Replica node is down and directly connected to the primary Replica node times out.
 In this case, the BFT client reverts to sending the request to all the Replica nodes.
 The timeout is computed dynamically and set to the average measured communication speed, plus three standard deviations.

-After the Replica nodes reach consensus on the execution order of the requests, each DAMLe on the Replica node executes the requests and creates a write set to be added to the local storage of the Replica node.
+After the Replica nodes reach a consensus on the execution order of the requests, each Damle on the Replica node executes the requests and creates a write set to be added to the local storage of the Replica node.

-The write set is a list of key plus value that is the result of the request execution.
-This result must be persisted in the local key-value store (RocksDB) and returned to the BFT client that initially requested the request execution.
+The write set is a list of key plus values that is the result of the request execution.
+This result must be persisted in the local key-value store (RocksDB) and returned to the BFT client, which initially requested the request execution.

 After each request execution, a new block is added to the blockchain.
 Every write set added into the local store constitutes a new block in the blockchain.
-The block includes the hash of the previous block, which connects the new block to the previous block.
+The block includes the previous block hash, which connects the new block to the previous block.
 As a result, the term blockchain.
 The hash is obtained by reading the previous block stored in the key-value store and computing its hash.

 Each application data key in the authenticated key-value ledger has an Access Control List (ACL) that determines which Client node can receive this key through the thin-replica protocol.
-The DAMLe maintains the association of the ACL to an application data key.
-During the DAML party allocation process on a Client node, an association between that party and that Client node is made and stored on the blockchain.
+The Damle maintains the association of the ACL to an application data key.
+Thus, during the Daml party allocation process on a Client node, an association between that party and the Client node is made and stored on the blockchain.